-Learn how to hire Java developer with these five essential steps, that will allow you to be as successful as possible in your hiring efforts!
+Learn how to recruit java developers with these five essential steps, that will allow you to be as successful as possible in your hiring efforts!

 1. The Perfect Job Description for your Perfect Candidate

 The way you structure your job description plays a bigger role than you think.
-Writing a great job description is a first step towards attracting top talent to join your company.
+Writing a great job description is the first step towards attracting top talent to join your company.
 A good job description not only attracts candidates but the right candidates.
 Writing a great job description is not easy.
-And no, you just cannot copy paste it from Google!
+And no, you just cannot copy-paste it from Google!

 What it’s all about?

 A comprehensive job description comprises the following areas: